Atropine/ hyoscyamine/ phenylephrine/ pseudoephedrine/ scopolamine sustained-release tablets

-Atropine/ hyoscyamine/ phenylephrine/ pseudoephedrine/ scopolamine sustained-release tablets is used for:
+Atropine/ hyoscyamine/ phenylephrine/ pseudoephedrine/ scopolamine sustained-release tablets are used for:

 Relieving symptoms such as congestion and runny nose due to upper airway irritation caused by colds, flu, or hay fever.
 It may also be used for other conditions as determined by your doctor.

-Atropine/hyoscyamine/phenylephrine/pseudoephedrine/scopolamine sustained-release tablets is a decongestant and anticholinergic combination.
+Atropine/hyoscyamine/phenylephrine/pseudoephedrine/scopolamine sustained-release tablets are a decongestant and anticholinergic combination.
 It works by decreasing secretions in the airway.
 It also relieves nasal congestion by shrinking the nasal mucous membranes, which promotes nasal drainage.

 Do NOT use atropine/ hyoscyamine/ phenylephrine/ pseudoephedrine/ scopolamine sustained-release tablets if:

 - you are allergic to any ingredient in atropine/hyoscyamine/phenylephrine/pseudoephedrine/scopolamine sustained-release tablets

 - you are taking sodium oxybate (GHB)

 - you are taking or have taken medicine for high blood pressure or depression in the last 14 days, or you have taken furazolidone within the last 5 days

 - you have a history of narrow-angle glaucoma; a blockage of your stomach, bowel, or bladder; peptic ulcer disease; severe intestinal or bowel problems; difficulty urinating; inflammation of the esophagus from reflux disease; difficulty swallowing; or uncontrolled bleeding